qatrackplus/qatrackplus/docs/install/win.rst

 Update your local_settings.py file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now is a good time to review your `local_settings.py` file.
-There are a few new
+There are a few
-settings that you may want to configure.
+new settings that you may want to configure.
 The settings are documented in
 :ref:`the settings page <qatrack-config>`.
-Most importantly you need to update
+Most importantly you need to
-your database driver to use `sql_server.pyodbc`.
-Open your local_settings.py
+update your database driver to use `sql_server.pyodbc`.
+Open your
-file and set the DATABASES['default']['ENGINE'] key to `sql_server.pyodbc`:
+local_settings.py file and set the DATABASES['default']['ENGINE'] key to
+`sql_server.pyodbc`.
+If you had any `OPTIONS` keys set, you should remove
+those:

 .. code-block:: python